 - School of Art & Design

 New trail signs were installed in the Spring of 2016.
 These interactive signs use graphics and photos to passively educate, while also providing QR codes for further interactions.
-They were developed by the Sustainability Department with the assistance of students, committee members, University Communications, Printing Services, and the School of Art & Design.
+They were developed by the Sustainability Department with the assistance of students, committee members, University Communications, Printing Services and the School of Art and Design.
 The Green Trail campus map graphic was developed in partnership with Printing Services.

 Green Trail Committee